 This prospectus relates to the public offering, which is not being underwritten, of shares of the common stock of Protein Design Labs, Inc. (the "Company" or "PDL").
 The shares of PDL common stock may be offered by the selling stockholders named in this prospectus.
 We will receive no part of the proceeds of any sales made under this prospectus.
-All expenses of registration incurred in connection with this offering are being borne by us, but all selling and other expenses incurred by the selling stockholders will be borne by the selling stockholders.
+All expenses of registration incurred in connection with this offering are being borne by us, but all selling and other expenses incurred by the selling stockholders.
 None of the shares offered by this prospectus has been registered prior to the filing of the registration statement of which this prospectus is a part.